owusu-king/owusu-king/README.md

 *Hey, Thanks for hitting my page.
 I'm King Owusu, a very versatile indidual who love to collaborate and learn new things.*

-**I love everything about the fascinating world of IT especially Cybersecurity & Artificial Intelligence**
+**I love everything about the fascinating world of IT especially Cybersecurity & Artificial Intelligence.**
-**My passion is found in systems security, breaking barriers, and building intelligent solutions** **I like to explore novel ideas, participate in intellectual challenges and to engage my brain on very uncomfortable journeys.**
+**My passion is found in systems security, breaking barriers, and building intelligent solutions.**
+**I like to explore novel ideas, participate in intellectual challenges and to engage my brain on very uncomfortable journeys.**
-**Lifelong learner focused on practical skills, research, and real-world impact** You can connect with me via +233247022382
+**Lifelong learner focused on practical skills, research, and real-world impact.**

 ### 🧠 What I Work On